 There are plenty of events such as the 100km skating marathon.
-Including gel made of ice, furniture and tableware are made of ice in an ice bar, dog sledding, horse sledding, reindeer and other races, concerts of Mongolian folk dances, ice sumo tournaments and Sherman ceremonies on ice.
-Enjoy the numerous events that take place in.
+Including gel made of ice, furniture and tableware are made of ice in an ice bar, dog sledding, horse sledding, reindeer and other races, concerts of Mongolian folk dances, ice sumo tournaments, and Sherman ceremonies on ice.
+Enjoy the numerous events that take place.
 The President of Mongolia is also participating in this event.

-Participate in the Ice Festival, experience Lake Khuvsgul, the Tsaatan tribe who keeps reindeer, nomadic life, horseback riding, riding reindeer, and experience the Mongolian people, history, culture and customs.
+Participate in the Ice Festival, experience Lake Khuvsgul, the Tsaatan tribe that keeps reindeer, nomadic life, horseback riding, riding reindeer, and experience the Mongolian people, history, culture, and customs.

 In the vast Gobi Desert south of Mongolia, the winter camel festival is held every year.